You are currently offline, serving cached version

 }

 Since hasProduct is a boolean, the section is shown once if hasProduct is true.
-Since the scope is unchanged, the subsection {price} € will render as [10 €]
+Since the scope is unchanged, the subsection {price} € rendered as [10 €]

 Creating multiple table rows